Kalevala: Introduction

 The Kalevala begins with the traditional Finnish creation myth, leading into stories of the creation of the earth, plants, creatures, and the sky.
 Creation, healing, combat and internal story telling are often accomplished by the character(s) involved singing of their exploits or desires.
-Many parts of the stories involve a character hunting or requesting lyrics (spells) to acquire some skill, such as boat-building or the mastery of iron making.
-As well as magical spell casting and singing, there are many stories of lust, romance, kidnapping and seduction.
+Many parts of the stories involve a character hunting or requesting lyrics (prayers) to acquire some skill, such as boatbuilding or the mastery of iron making.
+As well as prayer casting and singing, there are many stories of lust, romance, kidnapping and seduction.
 The protagonists of the stories often have to accomplish feats that are unreasonable or impossible which they often fail to achieve, leading to tragedy and humiliation.

 The Sampo is a pivotal element of the whole work.
 Many actions and their consequences are caused by the Sampo itself or a character's interaction with the Sampo.
-It is described as a magical talisman or device that brings its possessor great fortune and prosperity, but its precise nature has been the subject of debate to the present day.
+It is described as a device that brings its possessor great fortune and prosperity, but its precise nature has been the subject of debate to the present day.

 Cantos

 First Väinämöinen Cycle

 Cantos 1 to 2: The poem begins with an introduction by the singers.
-The Earth is created from the shards of the egg of a goldeneye and the first man Väinämöinen is born to the goddess Ilmatar.
-Väinämöinen brings trees and life to the barren world.
+The Earth is created from the shards of the egg of a sotka bird, from which the first man, Väinämöinen, is born to Ilmatar, the Holy Spirit of the Heaven.
+Ilmatar forms the seas and the archipelagos and the lands, while Väinämöinen brings trees and life to the barren world.

 Cantos 3–5: Väinämöinen encounters the jealous Joukahainen and they engage in a battle of song.
 Joukahainen loses and pledges his sister's hand in return for his life; the sister Aino soon drowns herself in the sea.

 Cantos 6–10: Väinämöinen heads to Pohjola to propose to a maiden of the north, a daughter of the mistress of the north Louhi.
 Joukahainen attacks Väinämöinen again, and Väinämöinen floats for days on the sea until he is carried by an eagle to Pohjola.
 He makes a deal with Louhi to get Ilmarinen the smith to create the Sampo.
 Ilmarinen refuses to go to Pohjola so Väinämöinen forces him against his will.
 The Sampo is forged.
 Ilmarinen returns without a bride.